AntoninPvr/8bit_cpu/README.md

 | `SEL` | `A` | Expose address A of RAM | 1 |
 | `CC` | `A` | Clear Carry flag | 1 |

-All instructions are 1 byte long and the operand is a 1 byte.
+All instructions are 1 byte long and the operand is 1 byte.
 How compute "A OR B"?

 By using the accumulator modifier that allow to use the accumulator as operand.
 Let's define "new" instructions:
 |Instruction| Operand | Cycles |